Waubonsie State Park

-Picnicking and shelters

-A scenic open picnic shelter may be reserved online through the park reservation system.

-Camping

-There are 40 campsites, 24 with electrical hookups, modern shower and rest room facilities and a trailer dump station.
-The equestrian campground contains 32 campsites and non-modern rest room facilities.
-Advance campsite reservations can be made online through the park reservation system.
-Half of the campsites are available on a first-come, first-served basis.

-Trails
+Facilities

+The park offers picnicking, a scenic picnic shelter, and camping.
 There are 4 mi of foot trails and 5 mi of equestrian trails winding along ridges down into gorges and valleys.
-The Sunset Ridge Interpretive Trail provides visitors a chance to learn about many of the park's important plants and trees, as well as enjoy the views.
+The Sunset Ridge Interpretive Trail provides information about the park's plants and trees.
 Waubonsie State Park is a site on the Lewis and Clark National Historic Trail.